bluz71/bluz71.github.io/_posts/2018-11-21-fuzzy-finding-in-bash-with-fzf.md

 export FZF_ALT_C_COMMAND='fd --type d . --color=never'
 ```

-fzf look and behaviour are overridden in the **FZF_DEFAULT_COMMAND**
+The default fzf look and behaviour are overridden with the
-environment variable.
-I like a top-down, 40% fzf window that enables
+**FZF_DEFAULT_COMMAND** environment variable.
+I like a top-down, 40% fzf window
-multi-selection and also responds to page-up/page-up keys.
+that enables multi-selection and also responds to page-up/page-up keys.

 ```sh
 export FZF_DEFAULT_OPTS='